jayanthkoushik/corgy/docs/corgy.md

 `--x` in the command line.
 After parsing, `x` will be a `list`.
 To denote an optional sequence, use `Optional[Sequence[...]]`.

+The sequence length can be controlled by the arguments to `Sequence`.
+However, this feature is only available in Python 3.9 and above, since `typing.Sequence` only accepts a single argument.

 To specify that a sequence must be non-empty, use:

 ```python